ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 -   Example `value`: "<https://doi.org/10.1038/s41431-018-0219-y>"
     acknowledges a particular version of the registration process as needed for [Registered Access](#registered-access) Bona Fide researcher
     status.
-Note that more claims are needed to meet the requirements for Registered Access status.
+Note that more [Passport Visas](#passport-visa) are needed to meet the requirements for Registered Access status.

 ### ControlledAccessGrants